FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 NOMAD can already run this parser, but will raise a `NotImplementedError`.
 The interface may be defined, but we still need to fill in the actual parsing by overwriting the default `parse(...)` function.

-??? info "Run your parser"
+??? info "Running your Parser"
     In everyday NOMAD use, the user only interacts with NOMAD via the GUI or API.
     NOMAD will regulate parsing as the user uploads via these channels.

     During development, the command line is probably the preferable option, as you can load changes faster and incorporate it into your favorite test setups.
     To print the archive to the terminal, use `nomad parse --show-archive <mainfile>`.
     If you already know which parser to use, add the `--parser 'parser/<parser or entry point name>'` flag.
     To list all options, type `nomad parse --help`.
     Note that even the command line passes through the NOMAD base, so make sure to have it installed and set up correctly.

 ### Getting the Data